Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 200–455 kHzFreshwater structureBetter200–300 ft

-Lurebolt Tip: Use higher frequencies in freshwater to locate submerged brush piles where our WormBolt Ned Rig performs best — available at lurebolt.com.
+Lurebolt Tip: Use higher frequencies in freshwater to locate submerged brush piles, particularly for targeting using the WormBolt Ned Rig, available at lurebolt.com.

 6. GPS & Mapping Setup